 Negotiations are about deciding more than the final sale price.
 You and the buyer (or their agent) will also have to agree upon contract contingencies, how closing costs are divided, the timeline, and more.

-To gain the upper hand, get creative with the seller concessions you offer a buyer.
+To gain the upper hand without a realtor, get creative with the seller concessions you offer a buyer.
 While they might cost you a little more at closing, concessions sweeten the deal for buyers and could lead to a higher final sale price.

 The most popular concessions vary from market to market.
 Knowing what works with buyers in your area will help you strengthen your offer.

-For example, a 2020 Clever survey of over 500 real estate professionals found that in Oregon, sellers often cover 1.08% to 1.66% of buyers' closing costs.
-On a home of median value, that equates to $4,043 to $6,215, but can help you close the deal sooner and for more money.
+For example, a Clever survey of local real estate professionals found that in Oregon, sellers often cover 1.90% to 2.70% of buyers' closing costs.
+On a home of median value, that equates to $9,224 to $13,108, but can help you close the deal sooner and for more money.

 You should also consider offering these popular seller concessions: